 Sardinia is sometimes a bit difficult to get to but it has some real gems!

 Tempio Pausania – Tempio is a mountain town that has most of its buildings made out of granite.
-Warning it is up very winding roads, so not the place you want to go if you get car sick easily.
+Warning: it is up very winding roads, so not the place you want to go if you get car sick easily.

 Costa Esmeralda – Costa Esmeralda has absolutely beautiful water and beaches.